HackerCupAI/starter-kits/finetuning/README.md

 -  `--text_columns`, the set of columns included in the input to the model.
 -  `--num_gens`, the number of generations to sample for each problem.
 -  `--max_code_gen_examples`, the number of HackerCup problems to sample code generations for.
 -  `--model_name_or_path`, the HuggingFace model to use.

-Some models have context length constraints, which will result in errors unless you modify this code to shorten the inputs.
+Beware that the problem statements in the HackerCup dataset are quite long.
+For many models using fixed-max-length positional embeddings (this excludes, e.g., RoPE), including the problem statement as-is will significantly exceed the context length.

 ### To finetune a pretrained model on HackerCup dataset and evaluate as above